virgesmith/hedfq/README.md

 Homomorphic encryption permits mathematical operations to be executed directly on encrypted data, yielding an encrypted result that, when decrypted, is the same as you would get on the unencrypted input.

 This means that, for example, you can securely store encrypted data on a server and perform queries on it without ever having to worry about server-side encryption keys being compromised - they simply aren't there.
-The recipient of the data
+The recipient of the data must decrypt the result.

 ## Simple test